prime-time

 • Mathematics

-• Prime Numbers: Definition, Properties, and Practice Problems
+• Prime Number: Definition, Properties, and Practice Problems for kids

 “Prime numbers are building blocks of all positive integers.
 They matter in cryptography and computer science.
 They are used for factorization and determining divisibility.”